-Construction of the Malden Section 53 and Revere Beach pipelines was substantially completed in September and October 1994 respectively.
+Construction of the Malden Section 53 and Revere Beach pipelines were substantially completed in September and October 1994 respectively.
 Sliplining of Section 53 Revere was completed in August 2009.

 Sub-phase Scope Design/CS/RI - Revere/Malden Design, construction services, and resident inspection for Section 53 in Malden and Sections 97 and 97A in Revere.
 Construction Revere Beach Installation of 5,491 linear feet of 36-inch pipeline and 10,111 linear feet of 30-inch pipeline on Section 97, as well as 3,872 linear feet of 24-inch pipeline, and 1,350 linear feet of 20-inch pipeline on Section 97A in the vicinity of Revere Beach Parkway.
 Construction Malden Section 53 Installation of 11,907 feet of 48-inch diameter pipeline in Malden on Section 53.
 Construction Linden Square Construction and construction administration of a 1,000 linear feet segment of Section 53 in the Linden Square area of Malden.
 The Massachusetts Highway Dept constructed this section as part of its roadway reconstruction project around Linden Square.
 Construction Revere Section 53 Rehabilitation of 4,900 linear feet of 30-inch pipe in Revere on Section 53 and replacement of 1,500 linear feet under Route 1 in Revere.
-Construction Road Restoration Design, construction administration, and construction of the full road restoration to ensure a stable road surface without cracking on Eastern Avenue in Malden in compliance with the requirements of the Massachusetts Architectural Access Board.
-The City of Malden will do this work.
+Construction Road RestorationDesign, construction administration, and construction of the full road restoration to ens a stable road surface without cracking on Eastern Avenue in Malden in compliance w the requirements of the Massachusetts Architectural Access Board.
+The City of Mal will do this work.
 Construction Control Valves Installation of control valves needed to regulate water pressure and fill the Winthrop standpipe.
 Construction DI Pipeline Cleaning & Lining (C&L) Design and cleaning and lining of the 2,000 linear feet, 8-inch diameter water supply main to Deer Island.
 Construction - Winthrop C&L Rehabilitation of 7,900 linear feet of 16-inch diameter pipe on Section 32 and 20-inch diameter pipe on Section 55 in Revere and Winthrop.
-Design and Construction Section 53 Connections Design, Construction Administration, Resident Inspection, and Construction of 850 linear feet of new 48-inch pipe (Section 68) and 3,000 linear feet of new 60-inch pipe (Section 53A) in Malden.
+Design and Construction Section 53 Connections Design, Construction Administration, Resident Inspection, and Construction of 850 linear feet of new 48-inch pipe in Revere and 3,000 linear feet of new 480-inch pipe in Malden.
 These proposed pipelines will eliminate hydraulic restrictions and better integrate the Section 53 distribution main into the system.
 Shaft 9A-D Extension Design and Construction Design CA/RI, and Construction of approximately 2,000 linear feet of new pipeline in Malden connecting Shaft 9A-D line to Section 99.
-Section 56 Repl./Saugus River Crossing Replace failed 30" steel water main crossing the Saugus River by trenchless methods.
-Main is 75 years old and is leaking.
-This main provides redundancy to Section 26 which is currently out of service for maintenance.
+Section 56 Repl./Saugus River Crossing Study, Design CA/RI and Construction Replace failed 30" steel water main crossing the Saugus River by trenchless met Main is 75 years old and is leaking.
+This main provides redundancy to Section 26 who NHS Area Study A study of the NHS service area to look at hydraulics and redundancy in the distribution system in the Shaft 9A area.

-Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$48,988 \$26,833 \$22,155 \$0 \$175 \$12,814 \$9,342 \$0
+Total Budget Payments thru FY14 Remaining Balance FY15 FY16 FY14-18 FY19-23 Beyond FY23 \$55,161 \$26,833 \$28,328 \$0 \$737 \$11,197 \$16,430 \$701

-NHS - Revere & Malden Pipeline Improvements
+NHS - Revere & Malden Pipeline

-Project Status as % is approximation based on project budget and expenditures.
-Revere Status 54.8% Beach, Malden Section 53 and Linden Square construction are complete.
-Revere 5/14 Section 53 Construction was substantially complete in August 2009.
+Project Status 54.8% Status as % is approximation based on project budget and expenditures.
+Revere Beach, Malden Section 53, Revere Section 53 Construction and Linden Square 5/14 construction are complete.

-Project Cost Scheduled Completion Date FY14-18 Spending FY14 FY15 Chge.
-FY14 FY15 Chge.
-FY14 FY15 Chge. \$48,622 \$48,988 \$366 Nov-20 Nov-20 None \$12,604 \$12,814 \$210
+Project Cost Scheduled Completion Date FY14-18 Spending F FY15 FY16 Chge.
+FY15 FY6 Chge.
+FY15 FY15 Chge. \$4 18,988 \$55,161 \$6,173 Nov-20 Nov-23 36 mos. \$12,814 \$11,197 (\$1,617)